ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 More complex linear models can include either `fixed` or `random` effects, or in the case of `mixed-effects`, both.

-*Cox proportional hazard* models are survival models that are based on regression.
+*Cox proportional hazard* models are survival models that are based on regression. *Time series* data can also be understood and predicted using linear models.

 LInear Models for MicroArray (limma) by [Gordon Smythe](https://www.wehi.edu.au/people/gordon-smyth), conceived for microarrays then extended for RNASeq, is used extensively in bioinformatics.